 The Evolution of Zouk Dance: From The Caribbean to Brazil

-Initially known as “Zouk-Lambada” or “Lambada-Zouk,” the dance style gained popularity in Brazil in the 1990s, where it evolved into its distinct style.
+Initially known as “Zouk-Lambada” or “Lambada-Zouk,” this style gained popularity in Brazil during the early 1990s, where it evolved into its distinct style.

 Understanding the Essence of Zouk: The Dance Techniques